JohnCoene/firebase/docs/auth/ui.md

 We first configure the UI to include the sign-in services we want to enable, we launch the authentication service (together with the UI), then observe the user's interactions with the UI; sign-up success or failure.

+!!! danger "Persistence"
+    There seems to be an issue with the persistence with the pre-built UI.

 ## Introduction

 To demonstrate we will build an application that allows users to sign-up/sign-in.
 The very thing we do is place `useFirebase` in the Shiny UI, making sure you also place `useFirebaseUI` in there.
 This imports the necessary dependencies., without it nothing will work.